ErpNetDocs/tech/modules/logistics/wms/composite-products/working-with-composite-products.md

 4. These lines are then executed by the warehouse workers using WMS Worker app.
 - Receive (comp) lines are executed as usual for receive operations.
 See Receive (comp) (link) task type.
-- Dekit line is used for performing a control.
-How the control is performed depends on the specified level of control.
+- Dekit line can be placed before or after the Receive (comp) lines.
+It is used for fulfilling the parent (requisition) line and performing a control.
+The position of the Dekit line and how the control is performed depends on the specified level of control.
 For more information, see Dekit (link) task type.